NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

 The best approach to writing comments for a SPICE kernel is to start with the comments from a kernel of the same type containing the same or similar kind of information and modify these comments to describe the file in hand.
 These comments should be used as a reference or even the starting point for comments for the kernels intended for archiving.

-In binary kernels internal comments reside in the special area of the file called the ``comment area''.
-The comments provided in this area can be accessed -- displayed, added, or deleted -- using the COMMNT utility program.
-To add new comments to a binary kernel file that does not have any comments, one would first write a text file containing these comments and then add the contents of this file to the comment area using ``commnt -a```.
-To replace existing comments in a binary kernel file, one would first view existing comments using ``commnt -r``` (or save them to a text file ``commnt -e``), write a text file containing new comments (or edit the text file containing existing comments), delete existing comments from the file
+In binary kernels internal comments reside in the special area of the file called the "comment area".
+The comments provided in this area can be accessed -- displayed, added, or deleted -- using the ``COMMNT`` utility program.
+To add new comments to a binary kernel file that does not have any comments, one would first write a text file containing these comments and then add the contents of this file to the comment area using ``commnt -a``.
+To replace existing comments in a binary kernel file, one would first view existing comments using ``commnt -r`` (or save them to a text file ``commnt -e``), write a text file containing new comments (or edit the text file containing existing comments), delete existing comments from the file